Welcome to this month’s debt and money news. As usual, a lot...

 Can I reclaim PPI while on an IVA?

 This page contains information about debt solutions available in England, Wales and Northern Ireland.
 Debt advice in Scotland involves similar but different solutions.
 Before considering an IVA as a debt solution, please make sure you fully understand the risks involved.
 Please visit our website for more information about how to get an IVA.

 Since we published this we’ve also written an article on Reclaiming PPI for free.
 If you’re on an IVA and want to reclaim mis-sold PPI it’s worth reading the article below and the one linked above.

-Many of our IVA clients believe that they can’t reclaim any mis-sold policies because they’re in a legally binding arrangement with their creditors.
-The fact is that if you have been genuinely mis-sold a policy then you do have the right to reclaim from creditors.
+Many of our IVA clients believe that they can’t reclaim PPI on any mis-sold policies because they’re in a legally binding arrangement with their creditors.
+This isn’t correct.

 While we make every endeavour to keep your IVA on track, please be aware that failure of an IVA may lead to your creditors petitioning for your bankruptcy.
 If you own your own home, please also be aware that you may need to release equity in order to pay off your debts, and remortgaging may attract higher interest rates.
 Your IVA may be extended for a year if remortgaging is not an option.